CompuCell3D/CompuCell3DDevelopersManual/docs/building_growth_steppable_in_developer_zone.rst

 .. note::

-    Starting from version ``4.3.0`` of CC3D the DeveloperZone compilation setup (for any compiler) is is done automatically.
-All you need to do is to follow procedure outlined in `Configuring Developer Zone <configuring_developer_zone.html>`_

-After we generated plugin code and added our modification to those two files, we are ready to begin compilation.
-We will show how to compile code on Windows.
-Compilation on Linux system is analogous up to CMake configuration part but then instead of using Visual Studio you will type ``make`` and ``make install`` in the terminal.
-For now let's stick with Windows compilation.
-After Twedit++ generated new files in the ``Developer Zone`` we need to use CMake tool (GUI - as we will go here, or console based tool) to configure our compilation.
-This is how CMake configuration looks in our case
+    Starting with CC3D ``4.3.0``, DeveloperZone compilation setup is generated automatically for supported compilers.
+Follow :doc:`configuring_developer_zone` for the current setup procedure.

+After generating the module and editing the two files above, configure and build DeveloperZone.
+The screenshots below use CMake GUI and Visual Studio on Windows.
+On Linux and macOS the configuration inputs are similar, but the build step uses the platform compiler from the conda environment.

 |dev_zone_3|